 The team leader then presents the team's recommendations and makes other relevant comments to support the team's written recommendation.

-The Chair then invites the institutional representative to make comments about the visit.
-The institutional representative is reminded that this is not a time to re-argue the team report.
+The Chair then invites the institutional representative(s) to make comments about the visit.
+The institutional representative(s) is reminded that this is not a time to re-argue the team report.
 These comments should be brief.

-The Chair then opens the floor to committee member questions of the consultant, the team leader, or, if appropriate, the institutional representative.
+The Chair then opens the floor to committee member questions of the consultant, the team leader, or, if appropriate, the institutional representative(s).

 Once committee members have asked their questions, the Chair will indicate if there are public member requests to speak.
 If there are, speakers will be allotted an amount of time to speak not to exceed ten minutes for all comments, based on the judgment of the Chair.